 3rd Place - Rope Access Training thanks to Vertech

-Vertech have a world class IRATA training facility located in Osborne Park.
+Vertech has a world-class IRATA training facility located in Osborne Park.

 Congratulations to Duncraig Senior High School for taking out Third Place.